 The test1 is signaling 1 bit syntax in cu level to select either residual coding or transform coefficient coding for current CU.
-The test2 is based on JVET-P0058 [1] and signaling 1 bit syntax by reusing the transform_skip_flag to indicate the selection between residual coding and transform coefficient coding scheme.
 The result of test1 is XXX %, XXX %, and XXX % in All Intra, RA, and LDB, respectively.

+The test2 is based on JVET-P0058 [1] and signaling 1 bit syntax by reusing the transform_skip_flag to indicate the selection between residual coding and transform coefficient coding scheme for non-BDPCM modes.
 The result of test2 is XXX%, XXX%, XXX% in All Intra, RA, and LDB, respectively.

+The test 3 is based on JVET-P0059 [2], enabling BDPCM and Transform-skip coding for chroma.
+The selection of coding scheme is signaled by transform_skip_flag.
+The result of test3 is XXX%, XXX%, XXX% in All Intra, RA, and LDB, respectively.

+The test 4 is an alternative of test 1, same encoder but different decoder by signaling 1 bit syntax in tb level to indicate the selection of coding scheme for non-BDPCM modes.
+The result of test4 is XXX%, XXX%, XXX% in All Intra, RA, and LDB, respectively.